 In order to achieve our aspirations and to enable effective teaching and learning to take place every school has effective strategies to establish good relationships and each staff member has a responsibility to ensure these strategies are upheld and fostered.
 Rather than focussing on unwanted behaviours, the value is put on positive behaviours, which enable and maximise learning.
 This approach helps children understand the behavioural skills they need, what the adult wants them to do, and why this will help them to learn.
 We do not presume that children will instinctively know how to behave well and as such behaviour is taught through a well thought out structure linked to each schools' behaviour expectations.
 Where children struggle to understand and acquire the appropriate behavioural skills, schools will offer high challenge alongside high support.
+Support strategies may include personalised interventions and targeted social-emotional learning.
 Through the effective teaching of good behaviour children will be guided to develop a moral compass alongside social awareness where they appreciate different view-points, values and choices.
 This in turn will empower children to recognise and make the right choices throughout their lives with empathy and respect for diversity.
+Children are encouraged to take responsibility for their school community by contributing to decisions on behaviour expectations through child leadership roles and/or school councils.